 Ideas for Magnet Rotations:

 Toddler Restaurant Kit Item #3 – Pom Poms

-Use tongs to put them in a container.
+Use tweezers to put them in a container.

 Make a design.